-- Photo ID, if you have one. - Medicare card, if you have one. - Employee ID, if you are getting a COVID-19 vaccine because of your occupation. - Information about any of your medical conditions, allergies, bleeding disorders or immunocompromise (i.e. weakened immune system). - Information about any medications you are taking. - Information about any previous COVID-19 vaccine received (vaccine brand and date of vaccination). - Information about any reactions you have had to any vaccine in the past. - Name of your current GP/s and any specialist doctors you see. - A face mask (if required by your state/territory).
+- photo ID, if you have one - Medicare card, if you have one - employee ID, if you are getting a COVID-19 vaccine because of your occupation. - information about any of your medical conditions, allergies, bleeding disorders or immunocompromise (i.e. weakened immune system) - information about any medications you are taking - information about any previous COVID-19 vaccine received (vaccine brand and date of vaccination) - information about any reactions you have had to any vaccine in the past - the name of your current GP/s and any specialist doctors you see - a face mask (if required by your state/territory).

-At your appointment, you will be able to discuss any questions you have about COVID-19 vaccination with your immunisation provider.
+At your appointment, you will be able to discuss any questions you have about COVID-19 vaccinations with your immunisation provider.

-Tell your immunisation provider if you have any medical conditions or if you are taking any medications.
-Especially make sure to tell them if you:
+Tell your immunisation provider if you are under the age of 60 years, if you have any medical conditions or if you are taking any medications.
+In particular, make sure to tell them if you: